 What causes floaters to appear?

 The vitreous is stagnant.
-This means that there is no circulation of the gel, and anything within will remain there forever unless surgically removed.
+This means that there is no circulation of the gel, and anything within it will remain there forever unless it’s surgically removed.
 The floaters within your vision will shift around, and they may break apart over the years, but they’ll ultimately be present for the rest of your life.